Punarjanman

 diachronic ontogeny".
-The ultimate goal of Indian religions, such as Hinduism, Buddhism, Jainism, Sikhism, and that of the Upanishads, has been the attainment of moksha or nirvana, and consequently the termination of punarjanman or 'rebirth'.
+The ultimate goal of Indian religions, such as Hinduism, Buddhism, Jainism, Sikhism has been the attainment of moksha or nirvana, and consequently the termination of punarjanman or 'rebirth'.

 Punarjanman in Hinduism

 In the Vedas

 Although punarjanman does not appear in the Vedas, punarmṛtyu, or re-death, is theorized in them which may suggest that concepts around death predetermined theories of birth.
-There is a tension between punarjanman and punamṛtyu because preventing the suffering of repeated death also means preventing rebirth.
+Preventing the suffering of repeated death also means preventing rebirth.
+References to amrtatva in the Rg Veda, meaning long life on earth rather than immortality, also indicate the idea of re-death is very old, even if the term punarmṛtyu appears later.

 In the Upanishads and Bhagavad Gita

 Sage Yajnavalkya is the first recorded speaker of transmigration.
 Describing the self that undergoes punarjanman, the Brihadaranyaka Upanishad delineates that the ātman is the consciousness that controls a person's vital functions.
 It uses analogies such as a caterpillar moving from one blade of grass to another, or gold being moulded into different forms, to illustrate that the atman moves to different bodies.
 According to the Upanishads, even devas are subject to re-death.

 In the Bhagavad Gita, Krishna describes the soul as indestructible, unalterable, and timeless, unaffected by physical harm or elemental forces.
 He analogizes the process of punarjanman in verse 2.22: "Just as a man, having thrown away his worn-out clothes, takes on new ones, so does the jīva, having abandoned worn-out bodies, connect with other new ones."
 The Bhagavad Gita and Upanishads explains the process and reasoning behind the soul's transition to new bodies, linking it to the concepts of sanskaras (impressions from past actions) and karma.

 The concept of punarjanman or rebirth is a foundational belief in Hinduism, emphasizing the soul's eternal and undying nature alongside the importance of karma (actions).
 Portraying life and death as part of an ongoing cycle until one attains moksha (liberation), which contrasts with other religions that focus on a single life.
 Death is a transition where the eternal soul seamlessly moves from one body to another.
 The body is temporary and perishable, and the soul merely adopts new forms over time.

 Punarjanman results from karma; the effect of performed actions from previous births play out in the present birth.
 According to the Brahma Purana, the jiva, while an embryo, remembers previous lives and repents.
 It determines to make better use of its coming life, but at each birth, the jiva forgets its previous lives, and with that its resolution.